-- During routine maintenance, Meter Engineers recommends shutting off the main power to ensure safety. - Pressurize and depressurize the system in slow increments to avoid a hydraulic shock, which could result in damage to prover, personnel and/or piping systems. - To guard against personal injury, ensure that all doors and hood on the actuator drive cabinet are properly closed and latched before operating.
+- During routine maintenance, Meter Engineers recommends shutting off the main power to ensure safety. - Pressurize and depressurize the system in slow increments to avoid a hydraulic shock, which could result in damage to prover, personnel and/or piping systems. - To guard against personal injury, ensure that the hood on the drive cabinet is properly closed and latched before operating.